WICG/webmonetization/docs/explainer.md

 2. The browser uses its internal Web Monetization agent to calculate an appropriate rate of payments to make to the site.
 3. The browser generates a unique session ID for this payment session.
-4. The browser fetches a unique receiving address and shared secret for the session from the site's Web Monetization receiver.
+4. The browser fetches a unique destination address and shared secret for the session from the site's WM receiver.
-5. With the site's page still in focus, the browser begins initiating payments to the website at the calculated rate from the user's sender.
+5. With the site's page still in focus, the browser begins initiating payments to the website at the calculated rate from the user's WM provider.
 > [Issue 17 - Support Streaming to Background Tabs](https://github.com/interledger/webmonetization.org/issues/17)<p>What about people listening to monetized music in a background tab?

-6. The sender sends the payment to the receiver.
+6. The WM provider sends the payment to the WM receiver.
-7. The sender notifies the browser of successful payments.
+7. The WM provider notifies the browser of successful payments.
 8. The browser, in turn, dispatches an event that informs the page of the payment.
 9. _(Optional)_ The page can connect to its own backend systems to verify that